Meet PJ Nestler, XPT’s New Director of Performance

 XPT: What’s your personal approach to fitness?

-We want to bring these theories and methodologies to a broader audience so that we can create a massive impact on not only the people who get to come to the Experiences, but to others as well.
+We want to bring these theories and methodologies to a broader audience, so we can create a massive impact on not only the people who get to come to the Experiences, but others as well.
 By certifying and teaching trainers and coaches, they can then influence the hundreds or thousands of people they end up training or being in contact with.
 It’s exciting!

 XPT: What are the challenges with coaching other coaches?
-Is there a particular message you try to drive home with them when it comes to certifying XPT trainers?
+Is there a message you try to drive home when it comes to certifying XPT trainers?

 XPT: How do you prepare your athletes mentally for competing and how does ego come into play?